yoniv1/Debris_model_3D/README.md

 - DHDT_yearly (ice thickness change rate - m yr-1)
 - margin (marginal pixels of glacier - 0 or 1)

+### Debris input locations

+Debris input locations are X,Y positions of the pixels within the domain and should be set in debris_cover_main_englacial.f90 (if in the accumulation zone) or debris_cover_main_supraglacial.f90 (if in the ablation zone).

 ### Example input parameter values

 The following parameter values were inserted to obtain the debris-covered reference glacier in Verhaegen & Huybrechts (2025):